Skip to main content

 Because SHBG has a higher binding affinity for testosterone than for estrogen, a decrease in SHBG leads to a disproportionately larger increase in free estrogen compared to free testosterone.
 This further skews the bioactive estrogen-to-androgen ratio, even if total hormone levels were to remain unchanged.

-Lifestyle modifications that and reduce liver fat can lead to an increase in SHBG levels over time.
+Lifestyle modifications that improve insulin sensitivity and reduce liver fat can lead to an increase in SHBG levels over time.
 This process, occurring over 6 to 12 months of consistent effort, helps to bind up excess estrogen more effectively, reducing its bioactive influence on breast tissue.
 This represents a more advanced stage of hormonal recalibration, contributing to the long-term resolution and maintenance of a healthy hormonal state.

 1. Initial Phase (1-3 Months) ∞ The primary change is improved insulin sensitivity.
 This begins the process of reducing the suppressive effect of hyperinsulinemia on SHBG production.